-Procedure implemented when presence of a vicious animal or any wild animal threatens safety of students and staff.
+Procedure is implemented when the presence of a vicious animal or any wild animal threatens the safety of students and staff.

 - 1. School Administrator initiates appropriate Immediate Response Actions, which may include Shelter in Place Lockdown or Evacuate Building. - 2.
-Staff members attempt to isolate animal from students and staff, if it is safe to do so.
-If animal is outside, students are kept inside.
-If animal is inside, students remain outside away from animal.
-Isolate animal if possible. - 3.
-For outside assistance, School Administrator is to call 911.
-If the situation is not life threatening, you can call the following appropriate number:
+Staff members attempt to isolate animals from students and staff if it is safe to do so.
+If an animal is outside, students are kept inside.
+If the animal is inside, students remain outside away from the animal.
+Isolate the animal if possible. - 3.
+For outside assistance, the School Administrator is to call 911.
+If the situation is not life-threatening, you can call the following appropriate number: